Workforce Project 2023-4

 Quotes from BSH members were collected in 2022.

-BSH have commissioned Prof. Alison Leary and Dr Adele Stewart-Lord from London South Bank University (LSBU) to carry out a major research project to investigate the current state of the haematology workforce, the wellbeing of the multidisciplinary team (MDT) and how good practice can help the workforce crisis.
-This builds on and updates the workforce report we published in 2020.
+For the last year, the BSH has worked with world-leading researchers at London South Bank University to carry out a major research project to investigate the current state of the haematology workforce, the wellbeing of the multidisciplinary team and how good practice can help the issues facing our workforce.
+This is the most comprehensive study to be undertaken of the whole haematology workforce in the UK.

 Introducing our new Research Fellows